KorbanFidas2A/Tucil2_13520007/README.md

 > Tugas kecil 2 IF2211 Strategi Algoritma 2022

 ## General Information
-A program to find convex hull using divide and conquer Algorithm
+A program to find convex hull using divide and conquer Algorithm.
+Only one flaw on petal dataset, the other datasets work just fine.

 ## Setup
 - Install Python Environment